Formerly called the Prosecution Clinic - Eastern District of New York

-Conducted with the cooperation of the Criminal Division of the United States Attorney's Office for the Eastern District of New York
+Conducted with the cooperation of the Civil Division of the United States Attorney for the Eastern District of New York

 |Fall and Spring semesters

-Approximately ten students will be selected to participate in the Prosecution Clinic at the United States Attorney's Office for the Eastern District of New York – a national leader in the prosecution of federal crimes, including organized crime, terrorism, public corruption, civil rights, human trafficking, international narcotics trafficking, and white collar cases.
+Approximately eight to ten students will be selected to participate in the Prosecution Clinic at the United States Attorney's Office for the Eastern District of New York – a national leader in the prosecution of federal crimes, including terrorism, cybercrime, organized crime, public corruption, violent crime, civil rights, human trafficking, international narcotics trafficking, and business and securities fraud.
 Students will work closely with Assistant United States Attorneys in investigating and prosecuting complex and significant criminal cases.
-Each student will appear in court on behalf of the United States at a trial, hearing and/or other court appearance.
+Each student will appear in court on behalf of the United States at a trial, hearing, and/or other court appearance.

 Work of the Criminal Division

-Criminal Division Assistant United States Attorneys handle criminal cases from the investigative stage through appeal, working with federal agents, investigators and local police to plan strategy, presenting cases to the grand jury, negotiating with defense counsel, handling all court appearances and motion practice, trying cases before the bench and jury, and briefing and arguing appeals to the United States Court of Appeals for the Second Circuit.
-Assistant United States Attorneys in the Eastern District of New York have prosecuted some of the most significant criminal cases in the nation in the areas of organized crime, terrorism, violent crime, human trafficking, public corruption, narcotics trafficking and business and securities fraud.
-Recent examples include successful prosecutions of: Al Qaeda operatives arrested in the United States; home-grown terrorists who plotted to bomb the NYC subway system and JFK Airport; NYPD detectives who served as hitmen for the mob; Peter Gotti and other leaders of the Gambino crime family; Joseph Massino, godfather of the Bonnano crime family; the NYPD officers responsible for the sexual assault on Abner Louima; numerous members of Mexican sex trafficking operations; Credit Suisse bankers who fraudulently sold toxic auction rate securities; executives of Symbol Technologies for massive stock fraud; members of the notorious Stapleton Crew, including Ronell Wilson, who murdered two undercover police detectives in Staten Island; and former-New York State Senator Pedro Espada, who engaged in embezzlement and tax evasion.
+Criminal Division Assistant United States Attorneys handle criminal cases from the initial investigative stage through appeal, working with federal agents, investigators, and local police to plan strategy, presenting cases to the grand jury, negotiating with defense counsel, handling all court appearances and motion practice, trying cases before the bench and jury, and briefing and arguing appeals to the United States Court of Appeals for the Second Circuit.
+Assistant United States Attorneys in the Eastern District of New York have prosecuted some of the most significant criminal cases in the nation in the areas of terrorism, cybercrime, organized crime, public corruption, violent crime, civil rights, human trafficking, international narcotics trafficking and business and securities fraud.
+Recent examples include successful prosecutions of: Al Qaeda operatives arrested in the United States; home-grown terrorists who plotted to bomb the NYC subway system and JFK Airport; the cybercriminal who co-founded CarderPlanet, one of the first online marketplaces for stolen financial data; the boss and acting boss of the Bonnano crime family and other members and associates of the five families of New York City; NYPD detectives who served as hitmen for the mafia; the NYPD officers responsible for the sexual assault on Abner Louima; former-New York State Senator Pedro Espada, who engaged in embezzlement and tax evasion; members of the notorious Stapleton Crew, including Ronell Wilson, who murdered two undercover police detectives in Staten Island; numerous members of Mexican sex trafficking operations; Credit Suisse bankers who fraudulently sold toxic auction rate securities; and executives of Symbol Technologies for massive stock fraud.

 By participating in this clinic, students will have an opportunity to learn all about the inner workings of the federal criminal justice system.
+Each student will report to, assist, and work under the supervision of one or two Criminal Division Assistant United States Attorneys.
 Each student will report to, assist, and work under the supervision of two Criminal Division Assistant United States Attorneys.
 Students will work closely with each of their supervisors in the investigation, preparation, and prosecution of criminal cases in federal court in Brooklyn.
-The students' work may include, for example, interviewing federal agents, attending proffers of cooperating witnesses, and drafting motions, briefs, plea agreements and other pleadings and otherwise assisting in the preparation of such materials.
+The students' work may include, for example, interviewing federal agents, attending proffers of cooperating witnesses, and drafting motions, briefs, plea agreements, and other pleadings, and otherwise assisting in the preparation of such materials.
 Students will also assist Assistant United States Attorneys who are preparing for trial by, for example, debriefing witnesses and drafting jury instructions.
 Every student will appear in court on behalf of the United States at a trial, hearing and/or other court appearance.

-*** These courses may be taken concurrently with the clinic, though neither class is required.
+*These courses may be taken concurrently with the clinic.